Scarecrow (wine): Production

 The estate extends 25 acre under vine, of 100% Cabernet Sauvignon with 5.5 tons of fruit from the "House block", 2 tons from the "Hillside block" and 1.5 tons from the "Old Men block" planted in 1945.

 A range of 400–800 winecase of Scarecrow may be produced annually.

+Business model

+Mailing list members are given priority, even over celebrity requests.
+Bottles are sold in resale for much higher prices.

+Not open to the public, it at times opens for private visits from customers such as Ellen DeGeneres.